Tour Dates: Thursday 25th – Thursday 1st April 2021 (Dakhla to Dakhla)

 Today, if the weather allows, we will spend our first morning exploring Dakhla Bay bay by boat.
 We will be in the bay for around 3 hours looking for the critically endangered Atlantic Humpback Dolphin.
 Sightings in recent years have become less, possibly due to the increase in kitesurfing.
 However, our recent tours have had success from land with sightings in March 2018 and April 2019.
 Obviously, our chances from sea are far greater and we will try our best to get a sighting of these interesting mammals.
 During the boat trip, we are also likely to see Caspian Tern and African Royal Tern.
 After lunch, we will then head inland to the desert area around Bir Anzarane where our camp will already be set up and waiting for us.
 The evening will be spent spotlighting for the many mammal species that are possible in this area.
 This is the best area on the tour for Fennec Fox and our local guide has spent many weeks monitoring these animals at their dens, so we have an excellent chance of finding this great looking mammal.
 Overnight in Saharawi Tents

-After a long night spotlighting we will return to camp for breakfast and then spend most of the day resting.
 During the afternoon, we may do a little birding in the near vicinity of the camp before an early evening meal.
 Once our team of guides has packed our tents away, we will then head off across the desert for another spotlighting session as we head towards the mammal rich, Aousserd Road.
 This route will take us across a network of desert tracks passing some prime Sand Cat habitat until we reach the Aousserd Road.
-We will continue spotlighting along the Aousserd until the early hours of the morning and then arrive at our house in Aousserd where we will be based for the next four nights.
+We will continue spotlighting along the Aousserd until the early hours of the morning and then arrive at our house in Aousserd where we will be based for the next three nights.
 Overnight Desert House

 After an early evening meal and some rest we will then head out each evening spotlighting around some of the impressive rocky massifs where we sometimes see Ruppell’s Fox and African Golden Wolf.
 We will vary our routes dependent on mammal activity spotlighting on dirt tracks and along the Aousserd Road.
 Dependent on our success with Sand Cat we will target the known hotspot areas and will also be looking for other species such as Desert Hedgehog, Lesser Egyptian Jerboa, Fat-tailed Gerbil and African Wildcat.
 If the temperatures are warm enough, both Sand Viper and Horned Viper are possible.
 Overnight Desert House